JernoBeuker/BscThesisDRLUpperArm/README.md

+This project is development on the work of the robotics research lab ([github link](https://github.com/RoboticsLabRUG/Neuroprosthetics)).

+To access the code, switch to branch 'ArmDev', and follow the readme of the Neuroprosthetics page which is listed below:

 # Robotics Research Lab - OpenSim Reinforcement Learning Framework

 This repository contains the OpenSim Reinforcement Learning framework customized for the research